Special Education

 - Traumatic brain injury

-- Visual impairment, including blindness.
+- Visual impairment

 Having a disability, though, does not necessarily make a child eligible for special education.
 Consider this language from the IDEA regulations: